-There will be a home take practice exercises, notes from the textbook (summary for each chapter and glossary) covering chapters 1-11.

-The above 3 items and lecture notes should be written in pen for credit.
+There will be a home take practice exercises.
+For your benefits write notes from the textbook (summary for each chapter and glossary) covering chapters 1-11.
+Practice exercises should be written in pen and transferred to scantron using pencil #2.
+Keep (summary for each chapter, glossary and practice exercises ) in your binder and review it before each quiz and exam.